Proudly Sponsored by: The Women's Giving Group - Phelps County Community Foundation

 Died: June 23, 2018

-Frosty was one of the original members of the Equine Therapist Team.
+Frosty was one of the original members of the four-legged Teaching Team.
 His journey to us was one with its own challenges.
 As a young colt, his ears were frost-bitten during a spring snowstorm.
 His unique history earned him the name “Frosty.”
 While he was part of our continued success, he also tested the limits.
-He loved to be the feisty one, challenging everyone around him, including me!
+He loved to be the feisty one, challenging everyone around him.
 However, he will always be remembered as part of our story’s beginning as a non-profit.
 We will always miss his presence!
 May he enjoy greener pastures in heaven.

 I’m the first one to welcome you to our amazing nonprofit!
-I’m a nine-year-old black lab (along with a few unknown breeds).
+I’m a ten-year-old black lab (along with a few unknown breeds).
 My namesake is JB Mauney, a two-time world championship winning professional bull rider.
 Mauney won the World Championship in 2013 and 2015.
 He was also quoted as saying, “I love what I do, so it’s not really work for me.”
 I feel like this sums up my entire attitude about what we do!
 I also love my job of being the first friendly face you see!
-Mauney also overcame a lacerated liver and broken ribs to ride bulls again in just four months.
-Even though his doctors told him it would take him eight months!
-I like to think that I share this rugged sense of determination and purpose!

 Greetings from the tallest member of the team.
-Chantey Walker made the decision to donate my services to LyonHeart EAL in August of 2018.
-They call me the "Gentle Giant" or "Long Neck" because of my height, just over 16 hands high or 64 inches!
+Chantey Walker made the decision to donate me to LyonHeart EAL in August of 2018.
+The children, sometimes, call me the "Gentle Giant" or "Long Neck" because of my height, just over 16 hands high or 64 inches!
 But don't let my tall stature fool you, my demeanor is still very gentle.
 The height comes in handy when reaching over the fence for that yummy grass.
 As you can see from my picture, I am quite talented at this!